Kurokatana94/WebPortfolio/README.md

 ### WebPortfolio
  #v1.0

 This is my Web Portfolio.
-It's not much filled nor fully finished, but it will grow fuller and nicer!
+It doesn't have much in it yet, nor fully finished, but it will grow better and nicer!